 The campus biodigester encourages resource reuse by recycling nutrients back into the environment through the conversion of food waste into a soil amendment for campus greens.
 The goal of this pilot project is to investigate the potential for decentralized food waste recovery and conversion for campuses, municipalities, and industry.

-In 2013, the student group Greening Princeton and Building Services collaborated to launch a mixed recycling pilot in more than 100 rooms in two dorms.
+In 2013, the student group Greening Princeton and Facilities Operations collaborated to launch a mixed recycling pilot in more than 100 rooms in two dorms.
 The mixed recycling pilot was a success and resulted in a 20 percent increase in recycling.
-Mixed recycling is now being rolled out across campus in parallel with an educational campaign and new campus labeling system to increase recycling rates.
-Check out the Campus Recycling Guide for tips, such as keeping the caps/lids on before placing them in the bins.
+The good news is recycling is everywhere today; the bad news is recycling is different everywhere.
+What can successfully be recycled on campus may not be the same as your hometown.
+Please download the Recycling on Campus app today and help Princeton's recycling streams stay recyclable.

 Recycling 95% of construction materials